 Children have the opportunity to use art to enrich their cross curricular learning.
+In March the children are able to explore the link between maths and art in an annual maths/art day.

 At Blackwater we aim to enrich the children's creative experiences working with local artists to broaden the children's experience.
+We hope to create links this year with Richard Lander so that children can see how their learning in art and design will continue into KS3 and beyond.